EmHain8/QGIS-Cartography-ICCB/docs/README.md

 Welcome to the QGIS Cartography ICCB course!

-Use the sidebar to navigate through the modules.

 In this course, we will endeavour to learn about:
 - Integrating R and QGIS
 - Establishing efficient workflows for repetitive work using: styles, layouts, templates